Student Perspectives: USC’s Native American Student Assembly

 As of right now, we are in the middle of planning for Native American Heritage Month in November!
 NASA is planning various events to celebrate and honor the rich Indigenous heritage and culture.
 This includes wellness workshops, speaker events, Traditional Bird Singing performances, and more!
 We are excited for these upcoming celebrations and events!
 It is going to be a monumental month for NASA, as well as Indigenous communities in general.

-We would love to continue to grow NASA at USC and encourage Native identifying students to join!
+We would love to continue to grow NASA at USC and encourage students to join!
 This small but mighty group tends to be more family-orientated and tight-knit.
-Please, come and join the Native Trojan family!
+Please, come and join our Trojan family!
 To learn more, follow NASA on Instagram: @uscnasa.